Adelabumowe/aws-config/AWS-config-docs.md

 Note: These commands must be run by an administrator i.e

 - Using your credentials from the management account or
-- By registering a delegated administrator set by the master account.
+- By registering a delegated administrator(can only be created from the organization's management account).

 Using the management account